HomeDing/homeding.github.io/elements.md

 ## Input Elements

-These elements are used to create an action based on a specific input signal like digital HIGH/LOW or analog signals.
+These elements are used to create an action based on a specific input signal like digital HIGH/LOW or analog signals or values from sensors like movement detectors .
-They can be used with all kind of switches, buttons, potentiometers and even some sensors will produce digital or analog signal values.

 <div class="short">
   <a href="#page=elements/digitalin.md"><img src="i/digitalin.svg"></a>
   <p><strong><a href="#page=elements/digitalin.md">DigitalIn Element</a></strong><br />
-  Input Element typicaly used with momentary buttons or switches.</p>
+  Input Element used with momentary buttons or switches but also from sensors giving a HIGH/LOW value.</p>
 </div>

 <div class="short">
   <a href="#page=elements/analog.md"><img src="/i/analog.svg"></a>
   <p><strong><a href="#page=elements/analog.md">Analog Element</a></strong><br/>
-  Input Element to capture a analog voltage from the builtin ADC.</p>
+  Input Element to capture a analog voltage using the builtin ADC.</p>
 </div>

 <div class="short">